Data Processing

 Multi-Database

-When processors need different source databases, use .NET 8 keyed services:
+When processors need different source databases, use keyed services (introduced in .NET 8, stable in .NET 10):

 var orchestrationDb = builder.Configuration.GetConnectionString("Orchestration");